CMSgov/dpc-static-site/common/docsV1.md

 ### Locate your Group.id
 You may only pull data for one practitioner’s roster at a time.

-You can do this by sending a GET request to the Group endpoint to retrieve the [Attribution Group](https://hl7.org/fhir/STU3/group.html) of the Practitioner.
-Use the Practitioners’ [National Provider Identity (NPI)](https://www.cms.gov/Regulations-and-Guidance/Administrative-Simplification/NationalProvIdentStand/) number as a parameter in this request.
+You can do this by sending a GET request to the Group endpoint to retrieve the [Attribution Group](https://hl7.org/fhir/STU3/group.html) of the practitioner.
+Use the practitioners’ [National Provider Identity (NPI)](https://www.cms.gov/Regulations-and-Guidance/Administrative-Simplification/NationalProvIdentStand/) number as a parameter in this request.

 <div class="ds-c-alert ds-c-alert--hide-icon">
   <div class="ds-c-alert__body ds-u-measure--wide">
     <p class="ds-c-alert__text">DPC supports the standard <a href="https://www.hl7.org/fhir/search.html">FHIR search protocol</a>.
-Searching for Patients associated with a given Practitioner makes use of <a href="https://www.hl7.org/fhir/search.html#combining">composite search parameters</a>.</p>
+Searching for patients associated with a given practitioner makes use of <a href="https://www.hl7.org/fhir/search.html#combining">composite search parameters</a>.</p>
   </div>
 </div>

-The response will return a [Bundle](https://www.hl7.org/fhir/STU3/bundle.html) resource which contains the attribution groups for the given Practitioner. **You can use the Group.id value of the returned resources to initiate an export job.** Your Group ID can be found by referencing the {id} variable in the resource object of your Group.
+The response will return a [Bundle](https://www.hl7.org/fhir/STU3/bundle.html) Resource which contains the Attribution Groups for the given practitioner. **You can use the Group.id value of the returned resources to initiate an export job.** Your Group ID can be found by referencing the {id} variable in the resource object of your group.

 **Example:**